 What’s really unique about The Bahamas, is the swimming pigs who have captured the hearts of tourists from all corners of the globe.

 But you might be thinking that this ecological oasis is a luxury destination, strictly for honeymooners and the mega-rich.
 Put those worries aside!
 With over 700 islands to choose from, there is an island to suit everyone’s vacation needs – you just need to know where to stay in The Bahamas.

 That’s why our expert travel writers have scouted out the archipelago so we can tell you where to stay in The Bahamas to make sure your vacation is perfect.
-Whether you’re trying to decide where to stay in The Bahamas for your first time, traveling on a budget, taking the whole family or seeking a retreat off the beaten track, we’ve got your back.
+Whether you’re trying to decide where to stay in The Bahamas for your first time, travelling on a budget, taking the whole family or seeking a retreat off the beaten track, we’ve got your back.

 Let’s get started with the 5 best areas to stay in The Bahamas.

 Unlock Our GREATEST Travel Secrets!

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.